My voice does the writing—with a little help from dictation technology

 Thankfully, during student orientation, I was able to meet with the head of disability services at my school.
 We went over my schedule and the accommodations I’d received in high school.
-Then she mentioned that assistive technology—like dictation software and audiobooks—had helped other students with similar learning and thinking differences.
+Then she mentioned that technology—like dictation software and audiobooks—had helped other students with similar challenges.

 When I began to struggle with writing during the first few weeks of school, I decided to give these tools a try.
 The first time I tried dictation, I started to see how this tool could help me.

 As a person with ADHD and dyslexia, I have difficulty with working memory and information processing.
 Dictation helped ease the strain of trying to remember sentences before writing them down.
 It also made it easier for me to put my thoughts into words.